-- transitive (default): All data is displayed (ticket data, customer data and resource data). - unit: Used for customer data.
+- Type: indexing - Description: Indicates that a database index will be created for this field.
+If it should be possible to sort result tables (in the Web Client) according to a column (by clicking on the column header), the respective field has to be indexed! - Values: - transitive (default): All data is displayed (ticket data, customer data and resource data). - unit: Used for customer data.
 Only the unit and the parent unit (i.e., company) is given as a search result, no tickets are provided. - local: Used for customer data.
-Only the unit is given as a search result, no company and no tickets are displayed. - not indexed: Field is not indexed.
+Only the unit is given as a search result, no company and no tickets are displayed. - <annotation not set>: Field is not indexed.